Serbia in the Eurovision Song Contest 2009: Background

-The Serbian national broadcaster, Radio Television of Serbia (RTS), broadcasts the event within Serbia and organises the selection process for the nation's entry.
-RTS confirmed their intentions to participate at the 2009 Eurovision Song Contest on 29 November 2008.
-Since 2007, Serbia used the Beovizija national final in order to select their entry and along with their participation confirmation, the broadcaster announced the organization of Beovizija 2009 in order to select the 2009 Serbian entry.
+As part of its duties as participating broadcaster, RTS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2009 contest on 29 November 2008.
+Since 2007, RTS used the Beovizija national final in order to select its entry and along with its participation confirmation, the broadcaster announced the organization of Beovizija 2009 in order to select its 2009 entry.

 Before Eurovision

 Beovizija 2009

-Beovizija 2009 was the seventh edition of the Beovizija national final organised by RTS in order to select the Serbian entry for the Eurovision Song Contest 2009.
+Beovizija 2009 was the seventh edition of the Beovizija national final organised by RTS in order to select its entry for the Eurovision Song Contest 2009.
 The selection consisted of a semi-final featuring twenty songs and a final featuring eleven songs to be held on 7 and 8 March 2009, respectively, at the Sava Centar in Belgrade.
 Both shows were hosted by Jovana Janković, Milena Vasić and Srđan Timarov.
 The two shows were broadcast on RTS 1, RTS Sat, in Bosnia and Herzegovina on RTRS, via radio on Radio Belgrade as well as streamed online via the broadcaster's website rts.rs.